 When you step inside of the Chop House, prepare to be delighted by the savory fare and waited on hand and foot.
 Elegant tables, beautifully set with china and silverware, sparkle from the table candle lights.
 Intimate seating groups and less formal tablescapes are arranged throughout the restaurant.
 Rich oil paintings and oil lanterns adorn the walls.

 On a recent visit to West Virginia, my friend, Kim, and I had a girls’ night out at the Chop House.
 We sat within view of the bar, a popular hot spot for happy hour, and began perusing the menu.
 Both of us chose to start with soup.

-Our Baked French Onion Soup and Lobster Biqeue soups arrived piping hot.
+Our Baked French Onion Soup and Lobster Bisque soups arrived piping hot.
 You know you are in a fine dining establishment when the soup bowl arrives with the fresh premium lobster in the middle and your server pours the bisque from a silver boat.
 I love that presentation!
 Our server also brought us a fresh bread assortment and squares of butter stamped with the Chop House logo.
 Be sure to try the olive bread; it is sensational!

 Tableside Salad Preparation

-My second course was a traditional Caesar salad, because the Chop House makes them tableside.
+My second course was a traditional Caesar Salad because the Chop House makes them tableside.
 It had the perfect amount of mustard, egg, Parmesan cheese, and anchovies.

-While we were waiting on our main courses, Kim and I enjoyed chatting with some patrons at the table beside us.
+While we were waiting for our main courses, Kim and I enjoyed chatting with some patrons at the table beside us.
 They were enjoying dessert and it boy did it look spectacular.
 The bar was hustling to keep up with their wine, signature martini, and cocktail drinkers.
 The Chop House decants their wine bottles, adding a big burst of flavor by allowing the wine to properly aerate.